SummerOfCode2020/ta-time/mondays-with-dan-7pm-9pm/README.md

-# Mondays with Dan
+# Mondays with JR

-July 6th is the first Scheduled TA session with Dan

-## July 6th Attendees

-Add your name to request a ticket for admittance

-- Erick Pacheco
-- Alejandro Maldonado

-## July 13th Attendees

-n/a
+Dan is no longer available.
+JR will host this until other plans are made.

 ## July 20th Attendees